MarcinOrlowski/trans-tool/README.md

 `prop-tool` - Java *.properties file checker and syncing tool.

 This utility can be used to check if translation files stay in sync with base file.
-It can also rewrite translation files adding missing keys based on the content of base file.
+It can also create translation files adding missing keys based on the content of base file.

 Based on `*.properties`